SparkPost/support-docs/content/momentum/4/add-remove-platform-nodes.md

 2. Install the meta package `msys-role-platform`.

     `yum install -y --config momentum.repo --enablerepo momentum msys-role-platform`
-3. Bootstrap the Ecelerity configuration from the first server, substituting your own admin password if environmental variable $ADMINPASS is not defined. .

-    chown -R ecuser:ecuser /opt/msys/ecelerity/etc/
-    cd /opt/msys/ecelerity/etc/
-    ../bin/eccfg bootstrap --clustername default -u admin -p $ADMINPASS *`FIRST.NODE.FQDN`*
-4. Copy the existing configuration files from the first Platform node to the new node, substituting or setting the new node's hostname for environmental variable $NEWNODE.
+3. Copy the existing configuration files from the first Platform node to the new node, substituting or setting the new node's hostname for environmental variable $NEWNODE.

     ```
     # execute this on the first Platform node